perdugames/gdfastnoisesimd/README.md

 # GDFastNoiseSIMD
 gdfastnoisesimd is a module for the [FastNoiseSIMD](https://github.com/Auburns/FastNoiseSIMD/) lib.
 Thanks to [@Auburns](https://github.com/Auburns/).

+FastNoiseSIMD is a library for noise generation that uses SIMD(Single Instruction, Multiple Data) instructions.

 ## warning
 If you are having problems compiling or getting errors while using the library in Godot, try commenting the line **#define FN_COMPILE_AVX2** in the file **FastNoiseSIMD.h** which is inside the **FastNoiseSIMD** directory in the **gdfastnoisesimd** module (Probably already be commented out by default).